2026 Festival Team

 Production Manager

-Colin is originally from Clonmel and brings extensive technical knowledge and experience in sound engineering, lighting and staging, as well as event management skills.
-Colin’s track record in large-scale events, his leadership and local knowledge all ensure that event management plans are efficiently carried out, contributing to the safe execution of the festival.
+Colin brings extensive technical knowledge and experience in sound engineering, AV/lighting and staging.
+Colin’s track record in large-scale events internationally, his leadership and local knowledge all ensure that events are efficiently carried out, contributing to the safe execution of the festival.
 His interest in offering up-and-coming staff development opportunities in production has led to many going on to successful careers in this field.

 Dirk Baumann